t4th/cortex-m3-rtos/README.md

 Typical big RTOS projects tend to grow exponentially with increasing number of new features, board/compiler supports and code optimizations.
 All these practices are effectively hiding the simple underlying principles of how RTOS is actually implemented.

-My goal is to create elegant and easy to navigate project for educational purpose.
+My goal is to create elegant and easy to navigate project for an educational purpose.

 Main source of information is official ARMv7-M Architecture Reference Manual https://developer.arm.com/documentation/ddi0403/latest/